 You must wear closed toed shoes in order to throw.
 We will provide all the other equipment you will need.

 Yes, but all axes must conform to World Axe Throwing League (WATL) specifications.
 They must weigh less than 3 pounds.
 The overall length must be between 12 and 19 inches.
 They must be single-bit axes and may not have any additional blades or spikes.
 For details see the “Procedures and Specifications” section of https://worldaxethrowingleague.com/axe-throwing-rules/

 How much does it cost?

-Our price for throwing is $20 per person, per hour.
+Our price for throwing is $23 per person, per hour when you make your reservation online.
+The walk-in rate is $28 per person, per hour.